-The most recent version of Android is Android 10.
-If you're not running this, you're not necessarily at risk, but the older the version, the greater the need to consider upgrading your phone, and of course, the more important to follow the advice in this guide.
+If you're not running the most recent Android operating system, you're not necessarily at risk, but the older the version, the greater the need to consider upgrading your phone.
+And of course, the more important to follow the advice in this guide.

 How to check OS version on iOS

 - Open the Settings menu.

 - Tap 'About', where you can see the iOS version.

 - Alternatively, choose 'Software update' to see the iOS version, and also check to see whether any updates are available.